Isabel (Yanyan) Wang

 Office: N233 Business College Complex

-Professor Wang, an associate professor of Accounting, was born to a family full of accountants, but she is the first one to become a professor in accounting.
+Professor Wang, an associate professor of Accounting, was born to a family full of accountants, but she is the first one to become a professor to teach accounting.
 Her dissertation won the American Accounting Association's Competitive Manuscript Award and Financial Accounting and Reporting Section's Best Dissertation Award in 2006.
-In 2008, she also won the Best Presenter Award at the Midwest Accounting Research Conference.
+In 2017, one of her papers (co-authored with Linda Bamber and John Jiang) won the Distinguished Contribution to Accounting Literature Award.
 Her hobbies include yoga, swimming, reading, and listening to Jazz.

 - Competitive Manuscript Award: from American Accounting Association, 2006